 V-Picks Guitar Picks Story

-This is a story of music.
-This is also a story of love and a story of faith.
-It is a story of family, friends and the story of V-Picks Guitar Picks, and I like to tell it every time I hand a guitar pick to a friend, new or old.
-I wish I could tell this story to every person that plays one of our guitar picks in the world.
-This is why I am writing this letter to you, my friend.
-I long for you to hear and understand the passion and the secret behind what I think is the best guitar pick in the world!
+This is a story of music, love and faith.
+A story of family, friends and the story of V-PICKS Guitar Picks, and I like to tell it to anyone who will listen and then I hand them a guitar pick.
+Nothing would make me happier than if I could tell this story to every person in the world that plays one of our guitar picks.
+This is the reason I am writing this letter.
+I do indeed long for you to hear and understand the passion and the secret behind what I think is the best guitar pick in the world.

 Then there came a time when I decided I didn't want to be a guitar player any longer.
-I just got tired of it all, I guess.
+I just got tired of it all.
 Guitar playing seemed to go into a direction that I didn't like.
-The melodies, in my opinion, seemed to be going away.
+The melodies were going away.
 It just wasn't fun for me any longer.
 I quit playing live and even told the studios to stop calling me for any recording dates.
-I just dropped out of the scene.
-I decided to play the sax.
-I sold off all of my guitars and bought saxes.
-Tenors and altos.
+You could say I just dropped out of the scene.
+After deciding to play the sax, I sold off all of my guitars and bought tenor and alto saxophones.
 My new hero was David Sanborn and I was like hair on a gorilla with his albums.
 Studying and learning to play the sax.

 Now let's fast forward this movie.
 This nonsense with the sax lasted about 4-5 years until I decided it was time to play guitar again.
-And, because I decided to play Country music, I bought some Teles and Strats.
+Because I decided to play country music, I bought some Teles and Strats.
 One very odd thing happened.
-I did not remember the picks I had made a decade before.
+The memory of the picks I had made a decade before was forgotten.
 They never, even one time, crossed my mind!
-I began that same quest that I had back in the 80's.
+That same quest that I had back in 1980 began to replay.
 Trying this wood, this plastic, this coin.
-The very same steps!
-I think the older I'm getting, the more stupid I'm getting!
-I was grinding down silver quarters and Ben Franklin Half Dollars at one point.
+The very same steps I took before.
+I was even grinding down silver quarters and Ben Franklin Half Dollars at one point.

-Now, at this same time, Mrs V and I were starting to remodel our home.
-My daughter and I were cleaning out a closet and found an old guitar bag with a lot of my old tricks, effects, pickups and the likes.
-I was going to just throw it out but decided to go through it, just in case there was something in there I wanted, which I doubted.
-I reached into the bottom and pulled out this triangle, clear guitar pick.
+About this same time, maybe 2003, Mrs V and I were starting to remodel our home.
+My daughter and I were cleaning out a closet and found an old guitar bag with a lot of my old tricks, effects, pickups, etc. Considering whether or not to just throw it out, I instead decided to go through it, just in case there was something in there I wanted.
+Reaching into the bottom I pulled out a familiar looking triangle, clear guitar pick.
 My heart almost stopped!
-I held it for a second and then the past started coming back to me.
-I said, "Audrey, Dad made this guitar pick back in the early 80's!
+After a moment the past started coming back to me.
+"Audrey, Dad made this guitar pick back in 1980.
 I loved these things and got to where I didn't want to play with anything else.
-I don't know why I ever stopped using them".
-Then I realized, all the rest of my acrylic picks must have been in those guitar cases I had sold to get my saxes.
-I had completely forgotten these creations!
+Why I ever stopped using them is a mystery."
+I said.
+It was then I realized, all the rest of my acrylic picks must have been in those guitar cases I had sold to get money to buy my saxophones.
+I had completely forgotten about these creations!

 Here is where the faith and passion comes in.
-About the same time this was all going down, my daughter Audrey had gotten sick.
+About the same time this was all going down, my daughter Audrey had gotten very, very sick.
 She was not getting better and seemed to just get sicker and sicker.
 We began to worry and got her in to see doctor after doctor.
 They checked her for a lot of very scary things.
-And even though they were getting closer to a diagnosis, we just seemed to get more and more confused and worried over the situation.
-It finally got to the point when Audrey was hospitalized.
-They eventually got to a diagnosis after months of tests.
+Even though they were getting closer to a diagnosis, we just seemed to get more and more confused and worried over the situation.
+Finally it got to the point when Audrey was hospitalized.
+Eventually we got a diagnosis after months of tests.
 Rheumatoid Arthritis.
 An Auto-Immune disease.
 We finally found the evil thing we had battled for so long!

-One day, while driving home from the hospital by myself, I was really very depressed.
-Not knowing how I was going to fix all of this like Dads are supposed to, I cried out to God.
-"God, I don't know what we're going to do about all of this.
+One day, sitting at a stop light while driving home from the hospital by myself, I was really very depressed.
+Not knowing how I was going to fix all of this like Dads are supposed to, I cried out "God, I don't know what we're going to do about all of this.
 Audrey is so sick and I don't even know how I'm going to pay for all these hospital bills.
-I need help!"
-I went home and life continued on as usual.
+We need help!"
+The light turned green and I drove home and life continued on as usual.
 At least we now had a diagnosis.
 At least we now had a name for all this pain.

 Two days later, a forum buddy wrote me and said, "You need to stop giving these cool guitar picks away.
-A bunch of us want lots of them and we are not going to let you just give them to us.
+A bunch of us want lots of them and we are not going to let you just give them to us anymore.
 So, you need to start selling them and here is where you are going to go to sell them."
 He directed me to The Gear Page.
 A forum with thousands of members.
 Another good friend started a thread on the Birds and Moons Forum about the picks I had given him.
-I conversed with some guys online, and Mrs V as well, and we decided to sell them for $5.00 each or 3 for $12.00.
+After conversing with some guys online, and Mrs V as well, we decided to sell them for $5.00 each or 3 for $12.00.
 I didn't think they would sell for that, however, the amount of time it took me to make them, they had to draw a sum like that to make it worth my time and effort.
-So, I guess they were classified as expensive guitar picks now.
-Mrs V designed our website and they were officially called V-Picks Guitar Picks.
-Still, I could not see the world paying me money for my guitar picks.
+So, I guess they were classified as expensive, boutique guitar picks now.
+Mrs V designed our website and they were officially called V-PICKS Guitar Picks.
+I could not see the world paying me money for my guitar picks.
 Oh ye of little faith.

 The orders immediately started rolling in on PayPal and did not stop.
-People were paying me, in advance, for a product they had not even seen or played with!
+People were paying me in advance for a product they had not yet seen or played.
 They trusted me and they didn't even know me!
 The money to pay the doctor and hospital bills just seemed to come from nowhere!
 Audrey started getting better and better!
 Hope and light was at last coming back into our lives!

 We have a great God, my friend.
 He hears when His children call out to Him.
 I give Him all the glory and praise for where the Smiths are today.
 Could it be, after that one cry for help, did He hear from Heaven and gather us under His pinions as promised so long ago?
 Does He actually know how many hairs are on our heads and does not even a sparrow fall from the sky that He does not know?
 Choose you, this day, who you may serve, but as for me and my house we will serve the Lord.